Marine licensing and consenting: offshore renewable energy projects

 Mitigation

-The plan should set out what mitigation will be put in place to avoid or minimise the adverse impacts on commercial fisheries and fish stocks.
-All adverse impacts should be mitigated to minimise adverse effects on commercial fisheries and fish stocks.
+The plan should describe the mitigation which will be put in place to avoid or minimise the adverse impacts on commercial fisheries.
 Mitigation measures should be reasonable and proportionate to the adverse effects.
-If an EIA concludes no significant adverse effects, mitigation measures will still be required as part of the marine licensing process and National Marine Plan.
+If an EIA concludes there to be no significant adverse effects, mitigation measures to address smaller scale, but locally significant, effects may still be required as part of the marine licensing process and to meet policy requirements of Scotland’s National Marine Plan.

 Mitigation includes any measures to avoid, prevent, reduce or offset adverse impacts on commercial fisheries and fish stocks.